Raw milk movement in the United States: History

-Legal status
+Legal status of unpasteurized milk

 Legality of raw milk per state:

 In 2009, 29 U.S. states allowed sales of raw milk in some form.
 In other parts of the world, raw milk can often be bought directly from the farmer.
 Arizona, Utah, California and Washington allow raw milk sales in retail stores with appropriate warning labeling.
 As of May 2010, Massachusetts only allowed direct sales from farm to consumer, resulting in "buying clubs" where consumers pool transportation resources to obtain raw milk more conveniently.
 In April 2013, the state of North Dakota passed a law that authorizes the use of herd shares.

-In late 2007, the debate received media attention in California, where limits on the bacterial counts legally allowed in commercial raw milk came up for legislative review.
-Reuters named the raw milk debate as first on a list of the top eight health issues of 2008.
+In late 2007, raw milk received media attention in California, where limits on the bacterial counts legally allowed in commercial raw milk came up for legislative review.
+Reuters named raw milk as first on a list of the top eight health issues of 2008.
 The FDA has also offered financial assistance to state departments of health to help reduce raw milk consumption.